QingyangKong/knowledge-dump/Specifications/Git/Basics.md

 ### 2.1 Make a working directory a git repo
 `mkdir GitTestDir`
 `git init`
-There is a foler `.git` created in working directory, git is able to be used to do version control from now on.
+There is a foler `.git` created in current working directory, `git init` is to initiate the directory as a Git directory that can be version controlled from now on.

 ### 2.2 Check status
 `git status`
 ```
 On branch master
 Initial commit
 nothing to commit (create/copy files and use "git add" to track)
 ```
 This command is to check that status of the git repository.
 Because there is nothing in working directory, it shows "nothing to commit" for now.